 Psychology is the science of human behavior and mental processes.

-Our psychology major curriculum is grounded in the American Psychological Association’s guidelines for the undergraduate psychology major.
+Our psychology major curriculum is grounded in the American Psychological Association’s (APA) guidelines for the undergraduate psychology major.

 At a Glance

 - Dynamic curriculum blends academics and real-world applications.